0xDEADFED5/xtermia/README.md

 - Ctrl+C to copy, Ctrl+V to paste (will ask for permission)
 - At login Evennia will send available commands, these will be used for completion suggestions as well as history
 - Tells Evennia the terminal width/height at startup and on resize
+- Sound/music (see "commands/examples.py")
+- Interactive terminal mode (see "commands/examples.py") for an example, or type 'interact' inside Evennia
 - Uses "CACHE BUSTERRRR" from https://github.com/InspectorCaracal/evelite-client/tree/main
 - All files are local, no internet required
 - Uses [Fira Code](https://github.com/tonsky/FiraCode) font because it has great box drawing characters